 3. Intense Hydrating Hair Mask

 You can make your hydrating hair mask at home using macadamia oil.
-Mix macadamia oil with hydrating natural hydrating ingredients such as yoghurt, egg, honey, banana and apply as a hair mask.
+Mix macadamia oil with hydrating natural hydrating ingredients such as yogurt, egg, honey, banana and apply as a hair mask.
 This DIY hair mask keeps your hair well hydrated, well-nourished, controls frizz, adds shine and strength to your hair.

 4. Moisturizing Shampoo